We promise this isn’t a #ad for Google!

 Google Analytics is an obvious choice for most websites when it comes to tracking.
 Its easy integration with other Google tools like Google Search Console, Google Data Studio and Google Tag Manager make it an effective analytics program.
 Also, unless you need to go for the Analytics 360 option, it’s free.

 Coupled with Google Tag Manager you can use Google Analytics to report on user interactions with your site.
 The customisation options for reports is also immense.
-It really is a comprehensive tool for understanding how visitors are using your website.
+It really is a comprehensive SEO tool for understanding how visitors are using your website.

 Google Search Console should make this list for several reasons, but one often underappreciated use is understanding your keyword rankings.
 Fancy keyword monitoring tools are very attractive, and indeed I favour their use myself (as you’re about to see).
 They are, however, just estimates whereas Google Search Console is reporting on Google’s own data about organic traffic from its search engine to your site.